danvalen1/dsc-chi-warmup-coding-exercise/README.md

 # Sum of Digits / Digital Root

-In this kata, you must create a digital root function.
+Create a digital root function.

 A digital root is the recursive sum of all the digits in a number.
 Given n, take the sum of the digits of n.
 If that value has more than one digit, continue reducing in this way until a single-digit number is produced.
 This is only applicable to the natural numbers.